cloudanarch/NetworkNotes/RoutingProtocols.md

 - factors distance via hops
 - hop is how many routers data packet must pass thru to destination.
+- RIP cannot be used in large networks due to a maximum hop count of 15.
 - RIP: Routing information protocol

         > oldest